-Applications and testing are administered through the Career Center unless otherwise noted on the job application.
+Applications and testing are administered through the Human Resource Office unless otherwise noted on the job application.

 - A. Vacant positions may be filled by promotion or transfer of current employees whenever practical.
 Fiscal Court will be notified, by department head/supervisor of all vacancies at the next regular meeting.
 The public shall be notified of any vacancy not filled by promotion or transfer or for which no application is on file with the County Judge/Executive.
-When vacancies cannot be filled from within, or it is determined that the best interest of the county lies with employment from outside the county service, announcements of the vacancy may be made public through the Career Center, newspapers, and other media resources.
+When vacancies cannot be filled from within, or it is determined that the best interest of the county lies with employment from outside the county service, announcements of the vacancy may be made public through the Human Resource Office, newspapers, and other media resources.
 All announcements shall contain the following statement: 'An Equal Opportunity Employer.'
 Applications shall be kept on file for 6 months.
 The County Judge/Executive, with the approval of the Fiscal Court, may fill a vacant position from these applications within this 6 month period. - B. Each applicant shall fill out and sign a standard written job application form and each application shall be kept on file for six (6) months.

-Any person seeking Full-Time or Part-Time employment with the Ohio County Fiscal Court must have a high school diploma or GED equivalent and pass the following: MVR, Drug Test, and Background Check and shall also be required to be tested in accordance with each department's testing packet.
-Each packet shall contain at the least the Work Keys test administered through the Office Ohio County Career Center located in the Community Center.
+Any person seeking Full-Time or Part-Time employment with the Ohio County Fiscal Court must have a high school diploma or GED equivalent and pass the following: MVR, Drug Test, and Background Check and shall also be required to be tested in accordance with each department's testing packet administered through the Human Resource Office located in the Community Center.
 All test results shall then be submitted with the application and will be taken into consideration when the job is awarded.
 It is each department's responsibility to compile the testing packet.
-The Ohio County Sheriff, Clerk, Jailer, and Attorney may utilize their own testing procedures.
+The Ohio County Sheriff and Jailer may utilize their own testing procedures.
 All of the above mentioned shall be completed before applicant begins work.
 All information gathered is subject to review by The Ohio County Judge Executive.

-Any person seeking Seasonal or Temporary employment or working thru a State or Federal subsidized program will not be required to have taken the KEYS Test or have a High School Diploma or equivalent.
-However, in order to be considered for Full-Time or Part-Time employment, the employee must have attained a High School Diploma or equivalent and taken the KEYS Test.
+Any person seeking Seasonal or Temporary employment or working thru a State or Federal subsidized program will not be required to or have a High School Diploma or equivalent.
+However, in order to be considered for Full-Time or Part-Time employment, the employee must have attained a High School Diploma or equivalent.